MikeCamel/timestamp/README.md

 # timestamp
 Simple timestamp

-Currently just takes a message on stdin, and outputs it to stdout with a timestamp.
+Currently takes a message on `stdin`, and hashes it outputs the following to `stdout`:
+- Input
+- Hash + timestampit to stdout with a timestamp.

 TODO:
 - add hashing